Content Search in Office 365

 You can search the mailbox that's associated with an Office 365 Group or a Microsoft Team.
 Because Microsoft Teams is built on Office 365 Groups, searching them is similar.
 In both cases, only the group or team mailbox is searched.
 The mailboxes of the group or team members aren't searched.
 To search them, you have to specifically add them to the search.

 Keep the following things in mind when searching for content in Microsoft Teams and Office 365 Groups.

-To search for content located in Microsoft Teams and Office 365 Groups, you have to specify the mailbox and SharePoint site that are associated with a team or group.
+To search for content located in Teams and Office 365 Groups, you have to specify the mailbox and SharePoint site that are associated with a team or group.

-Run the Get-UnifiedGroup cmdlet in Exchange Online to view properties for a Microsoft Team or an Office 365 Group.
+Run the Get-UnifiedGroup cmdlet in Exchange Online to view properties for a team or an Office 365 Group.
 This is a good way to get the URL for the site that's associated with a team or a group.
 For example, the following command displays selected properties for an Office 365 Group named Senior Leadership Team:

 Get-UnifiedGroup "Senior Leadership Team" | FL DisplayName,Alias,PrimarySmtpAddress,SharePointSiteUrl DisplayName : Senior Leadership Team Alias : seniorleadershipteam PrimarySmtpAddress : email@example.com SharePointSiteUrl : https://contoso.sharepoint.com/sites/seniorleadershipteam

 To run the Get-UnifiedGroup cmdlet, you have to be assigned the View-Only Recipients role in Exchange Online or be a member of a role group that's assigned the View-Only Recipients role.